To the Members

 In recognition and support to the green initiative taken by the Ministry of CorporateAffairs (MCA) Government of India your Company is sending AGM notices annual reportscorrespondence with the stakeholders etc. to the respective e-mail IDs of stakeholders.
-Asa step towards paperless banking initiatives taken by your Company include ECS facilityfor repayment of loans streamlining the systems and procedures for reporting by thebranches and at the Registered Office through Integrated Business Suite (IBS) networkingof branches with the Registered Office harnessing solar energy for lighting and computeroperations in three new branches (13 in all) and the like.
-The usage of the paper isminimised.
+Asa step towards paperless banking initiatives taken by your Company include ECS facilityfor repayment of loans streamlining the systems and procedures for reporting by thebranches and at the Registered Office through Integrated Business Suite (IBS) networkingof branches with the Registered Office harnessing solar energy for lighting and computeroperations in its 16 branches and the like.
+The usage of the paper is minimised.

 Your Directors thank the Rating Agencies ICRA CARE India Ratings & Research Ltd.(FITCH) the Registrars Share Transfer Agents Debenture Trustees and Trustees of publicdeposits of your Company Government(s) local/ statutory authorities and all others fortheir whole-hearted support during the year and look forward to their continued support inthe years ahead.

-Your Directors value the professionalism of all the employees who have worked in achallenging environment and whose efforts have stood the Company in goodstead and taken it to present level.
+Your Directors value the professionalism of all the employees who have provedthemselves in a challenging environment and whose efforts have stood the Company in goodstead and taken it to present level.

 For and on behalf of the Board of Directors